Laura K. Jones, Ph.D., M.S.

 Book Chapters

-• Jones, L. K., Rybak, C., & Russell-Chapin, L. A. (2017).
+• Jones, L. K. (2024).
 The neurophysiology of traumatic stress.
-In T. A. Field, L. K. Jones & L. A. Russell-Chapin (Eds.), Neurocounseling: Brain-Based Clinical Approaches.
+In T. A. Field, L. K. Jones & L. A. Russell-Chapin (Eds.), Neuroscience-informed Counseling: Bringing the Brain and Body into Clinical Practice.
 American Counseling Association.

 • Myers, J., & Jones, L. K. (2016).
 The applications of neuroscience to clinical mental health counseling: It’s all in your head.
-In J. S. Young & C. Cashwell (Eds.), Clinical Mental Health Counseling: Elements of Effective Practice.
+In J. S. Young & C. Cashwell (Eds.), Clinical mental health counseling: Elements of effective practice.
 Pearson.

 Select Regional/National/International Presentations

 • Jones, L. K. (2022, March).
 Moving Beyond Mental Toughness: Supporting Athlete Mental Health.
 Submitted for presentation at the American Counseling Association Conference.
 Atlanta, GA.
-Oral Presentation.

 • Luke, C., Miller, R., & Jones, L. K. (2021, October).
 Integration of Neuroscience with Counseling Panel Consultation.
 Presented at the Association for Counselor Education and Supervision Conference.
 Atlanta, GA.
 Oral Presentation (Virtual).

 • Field, T. A., Jones, L. K., & Russell-Chapin, L. A. (2018, April).
 Neurocounseling and Trauma Work: Empirical Research Supporting its Efficacy.
 Presented at the American Counseling Association Conference.
 Atlanta, GA.
-Oral Presentation.

 • Jones, L. K. (2018, April).
 Beyond Mental Toughness: The Impact of Mental Health on Resilience, Recovery, and Peak Performance.
 Presented at the Big South Health Summit.
 Asheville, NC.